codecrafters-io/build-your-own-redis/stage_descriptions/auth-10-vg5.md

 - For the `ACL GETUSER` command:
     - The command permission is `-@all` before granting the user permissions to run commands.
-    - The command permission is `+@all` after the user has been granteed the permission to run all commands.
+    - The command permission is `+@all` after the user has been granted the permission to run all commands..

 - For the `ACL WHOAMI` command:
     - The response should be an error starting with `NOPERM` if the user does not have permission to run the command.